jbroerken/libmrh/doc/source/index.rst

 service development but as information for library development.

-As such, this documentation is both aimed at developers wanting to write their own user application service as well as library developers wishing to improve on the libmrh source.
+As such, this documentation is both aimed at developers wanting to write their own user applications as well as library developers wishing to improve  on the libmrh source.

 .. toctree::
    :maxdepth: 2